clarencechanxy/Aboutme/README.md

 So far web3 projects I'm got involved in:

-TheGreatWave.io, built on Binance Smart Chain, $1M founding liquidity raise.
-(Founding DAO member and advisor) Bandwagon Pixel Party ft MYRNE in Decentraland, 30 Jan 2022, 250 POAPs fully claimed within 20 mins (Founder) Bandwagon upcoming NFT launch in 2Q2022 (Founder)
+- TheGreatWave.io, built on Binance Smart Chain, $1M founding liquidity raise.
+(Founding DAO member and advisor)
+- Bandwagon Pixel Party ft MYRNE in Decentraland, 30 Jan 2022, 250 POAPs fully claimed within 20 mins (Founder)
+- Bandwagon upcoming NFT launch in 2Q2022 (Founder)

 Crypto communities I'm active in:

-SG Lunatics
+- SG Lunatics
-Galactic Punks
+- Galactic Punks
-The Great Wave
+- The Great Wave

 Projects i'm tracking closely in web3 in line with my interests:

-portals (solana)
+- portals (solana)
+- magic eden (solana)
+- Pixelbands.io (solana)
+- modadao.io (ethereum)
-royals.io (ethereum)
+- royals.io (ethereum)
-Sound.xyz (ethereum)
+- Sound.xyz (ethereum)
-Pixelbands.io (solana)
-Sandbox (ethereum)
+- Sandbox (ethereum)
-Decentraland  (ethereum / polygon side chain)
+- Decentraland  (ethereum / polygon side chain)
-Pavia (cardano)
+- Pavia (cardano)
-Pylon (launchpad,
+- Pylon (launchpad, Terra)
-Terra)Starterra (launchpad, Terra)
+- Starterra (launchpad, Terra)
+- Terraworld (metaverse, Terra)
+- Lunaverse (metaverse, Terra)
+- Luart (NFT marketplace, Terra)

 Problem statements I'm currently thinking about:

 1. How creators can raise capital to fund their creative pursuits via web3
-2. 2.
-How fans can have a stake in a musical work and benefit by 'investing' in an artist's development
+2. How fans can have a stake in a musical work and benefit by 'investing' in an artist's development
-3. 3.
-How the music streaming experience can be more immersive (what is the next big leap).
+3. How the music streaming experience can be more immersive (what is the next big leap).
 For this, i have a litepaper of some initial ideas.
 Please see here: (https://www.dropbox.com/s/wjcw45dse681rf4/Communify%20Litepaper%20v0.1.pdf?dl=0)

 If you'd like to reach out, my email is clarence@bandwagon.sg, my cryto twitter account is @clarcrypto.
 Cheers.